Want to learn to build advanced sites in WordPress?

 Example #8: Real Estate Listings

-Real estate sites come with their own sets of challenges.
+Real estate websites come with their own sets of challenges.
 You need to tell visitors a lot about the offers on your site to make it useful to them.
 For example:

 - Square meters/footage